iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > Compromised by hacker<br> :date: __2021-05-31 08:57:09__

 > App never does anything when i turm off bluetooth it says "turn on bluetooth to recieve exposure notifications" Just having the bluetooth feature ON absolutley DRAINS my battery.
 Fix you r godamn app your moron.<br> :date: __2021-05-28 17:06:36__

-> Doesn't work.
-Today I open it, only to find it has turned itself off and hasn't checked exposure since December.
-What good is that.
-I am vaccinated now so I may as well uninstall if this thing won't work.<br> :date: __2021-05-24 17:43:18__